CarloDePieri/docker-archlinux-ansible/README.md

 This will make molecule pull the image from Dockerhub and start the container in a way that
 - supports systemd and Ansible.
-- uses non-privileged `ansible` user (to allow to build AUR packages)
+- uses non-privileged, passwordless sudoer `ansible` user (to allow to build AUR packages)
 - uses lower `nofiles` ulimit value (to avoid problems with AUR package builds taking too long).